St Paul's, Bow Common: Artworks

+Artist Rose Finn-Kelcey's installation Angel covered the church's 78 square metre facade from February to July 2004.
+Commissioned by Art and Sacred Places, it was the joint winner of the 2007/2008 ACE Award for ‘Art in a Religious Context’.

 Legacy

 On 7 November 2013, the church won the National Churches Trust Diamond Jubilee Award for best Modern Church built in the UK since 1953.
 The awards were judged by architecture critic Jonathan Glancey, director of the Twentieth Century Society Catherine Croft, president of the Ecclesiastical Architects and Surveyors Association Sherry Bates, and trustee of the National Churches Trust Richard Carr-Archer.
 The building was described by the judges as the ‘embodiment of the groundswell of ideas about Christian worship’ and a ‘hugely influential signpost for future Anglican liturgy’.

 Present day

+The Revd Gresham Kirkby was succeeded by the Revd Prebendary Duncan Ross, who retired in October 2013.
 The current vicar is Mother Bernadette Hegarty.

+St Paul's is part of the Bow Group of Anglican churches, together with Bow Church (St Mary and Holy Trinity); All Hallows, Bow; St Paul's, Old Ford and St Barnabas Bethnal Green.